top of page

 Here’s a little breakdown of what makes them special.

 .
-Beautiful grey boxes from The Tiny Box company .
-Luxury, yet still able to be recycled
+Beautiful boxes from The Tiny Box company .
+Really pretty yet still able to be recycled

 .
-The tag is my business card and is printed sustainably by The Sustainable Print Company
+The stationary is printed sustainably by The Sustainable Print Company

 .
-The plastic around our cake samples is fully compostable and is also by Eco Craft
+The plastic around the cake samples is fully compostable and is by Eco Craft

 .
 Even the tape and the stickers are compostable.